MerinRose123/manglish_text_editor/README.md

 # Manglish Text Editor

-This is a simple transiteration (romanization ) program which is used to convert manglish to malayalam (converts njaan to ഞാൻ ).
+This is a simple transliteration (romanization ) program which is used to convert manglish to malayalam (converts njaan to ഞാൻ ).
 It is aimed to help people who have difficulty in typing malayalam and who is good in typing English.

-Tkinter is used for text editor creation and simple database lookup along with frequency data is used for the transiteration program.
+Tkinter is used for text editor creation and simple database lookup along with frequency data is used for the transliteration program.

 # Requirements
   * The system should have python3 installed.
 Ths system i tested on python 3.8.